ITA-Tecnologico-de-Monterrey/FInal-Project/README.md

 ```
 And your'e all set, now when if you enter your central vm machine's ip on a browser, it will rediret you to a grafana site where the user and password is both admin.

-For more questions about the set up and compilation, feel free to watch thge youtube videos provided by our page or to contact us via e-mail
+For more questions about the set up and compilation, feel free to watch the youtube videos provided by our page or to contact us.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->